Anker Site

 The Anker Site (11Ck-21) is located on the Little Calumet River near Chicago, Illinois.
-It is classified as a late prehistoric site with Upper Mississippian Huber (aka Blue Island) affiliation.
+It is classified as a late prehistoric site with Upper Mississippian Huber (a.k.a.
+Blue Island) affiliation.

 History of archaeological investigations

 In 1958 prehistoric remains were uncovered during construction of a subdivision in suburban Chicago.
 A salvage operation was undertaken under the auspices of the Illinois Archaeological Survey, along with several individuals who excavated some of the burials and features on their own and shared their findings with the Survey.

 Results of data analysis

 Excavations at the site yielded prehistoric artifacts, a house structure, pit features, burials and animal bone.
 The site consisted of two parts: the village area and a cemetery containing burials with rich grave goods.